Bismuthium/Lunar/README.md

 # Lunar
-An online Lua editor with added features
+Lunar is a in-browser Lua editor with autocompletion, syntax highlighting, and the ability to run the lua.<br>
+The lua running thing is still pretty early in beta.<br>
+Its made in react.